openhab/openhab-addons/bundles/org.openhab.binding.lutron/README.md

 **Note:** While a blind is moving to a specific level because of a Percent command, the Lutron system will report the target position for the blind rather than the actual current position.
 While a blind is moving because of an Up or Down command, it will report the previous level until it stops moving.

-**Beta Notice:** Support for Sivoia QS blinds is new and has been through very limited testing.
+**Note:** Support for Sivoia QS blinds is new and has been through very limited testing.
-Please comment on your use of it in the openHAB [community forum](https://community.openhab.org/).
+Please comment on your use of it in the openHAB community forum.
-Any problems should be reported in a [GitHub issue](https://github.com/openhab/openhab2-addons/issues).

 Thing configuration file example: